cubefs/cubefs/docs/source/user-guide/metanode.rst

    "role", "string", "Role of process and must be set to *metanode*", "Yes" "listen", "string", "Listen and accept port of the server", "Yes" "prof", "string", "Pprof port", "Yes"
+   "localIP", "string", "IP of network to be choose", "No,If not specified, the ip address used to communicate with the master is used."
    "logLevel", "string", "Level operation for logging.
 Default is *error*", "No" "metadataDir", "string", MetaNode store snapshot directory", "Yes" "logDir", "string", "Log directory", "Yes",